 You may want to add a note to an incident for other users to refer to.
 You can add this to an open or resolved incident.

-- On the Incidents page, click on the name of an incident to open up the incident details.
+- On the Incidents page, click on the Title of an incident to open up the incident details.

 - In the right hand section under Notes, enter your note and click + Add Note.

 - Open the mobile app.
 Open the menu and tap either Open Incidents or Resolved Incidents